Shots fired during Denver protest of Minneapolis man’s death

-DENVER (AP) — Shots were fired and protesters blocked traffic during a demonstration in downtown Denver to protest the death of a handcuffed black man during a confrontation with a white police officer in Minnesota, authorities said.
+DENVER (AP) — Shots were fired and protesters blocked traffic and smashed car windows during a demonstration in downtown Denver to protest the death of a handcuffed black man during a confrontation with a white police officer in Minnesota, authorities said.
 There were no immediate reports of injuries.

 Gary Cutler, a spokesman for the Colorado State Patrol, said the shooting happened in a park across the street from the Capitol.
 Most of the protesters already had left the area and were marching downtown.